Helping customers is an essential part of every business strategy, but did you know it’s also an essential part of your marketing strategy?

 3. Social support

 Social media has become an essential tool to reach out to customers and to help them too.
-Your social media manager or community manager should be trained to answer any question your customers can have or to guide them to the right place to get an answer to their question.
-By being responsive and helpful, you’re publicly showing potential customers how committed you are to your audience.
+Your social media manager or community manager should be trained to answer any question your customers might have or to guide them to the right place.
+By being responsive and helpful, you’re publicly showing people how committed you are to consumers and customers.

 4. On-site help